ThinkDeepTech/thinkdeep/README.md

 - Follow the instructions for setup in each of the microservices and the analysis template app.

 ## Environment Variables
-- NODE_ENV : The environment in which the application is running (i.e, development, production)
 - DIGITALOCEAN_ACCESS_TOKEN : Access token for digital ocean